grafana/mimir/docs/sources/mimir/visualize/native-histograms/_index.md

 For more information about PromQL, refer to [Querying Prometheus](https://prometheus.io/docs/prometheus/latest/querying/basics/).

-The following examples show describe common ways to derive floating point data type from native histograms data for visualizations and also how to convert existing queries using classic histograms into queries using native histograms.
+The following examples show common ways to derive floating point data type from native histograms data for visualizations and also how to convert existing queries using classic histograms into queries using native histograms.

 Note that the native histogram queries do not include the `_bucket`, `_sum` and `_count` suffixes of classic histograms.